lowesilvan/lowesilvan/README.md

 - 👯 I’m looking for opportunities to work in Europe
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: he/Him
-- ⚡ Fun fact: I speak 3 languages ( English, French, Pidgin-English)
+- ⚡ Fun fact: I speak 3 languages ( English, French, Pidgin-English) and I'm open to learning a new one

 ### Get in touch: